isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void copy_n(T* p, T* q, int n);  // copy from [p:p+n) to [q:q+n)

 This is a nasty variant of a K&R C-style interface.
-It is easy to reverse the "to" and "from" arguments.
+It is easy to reverse the “to” and “from” arguments.

-Use `const` for the "from" argument:
+Use `const` for the “from” argument:

     void copy_n(const T* p, T* q, int n);  // copy from [p:p+n) to [q:q+n)